Things to do in October Half Term is sponsored on behalf of Kidtropolis.

-POTION ROOM: Hot on the heels of this Soho bakery's fantastic Genie's Cave afternoon tea comes an even more magical Potion Room afternoon tea.
+POTION ROOM: Wands at the ready as you tuck into a Potion Room afternoon tea.
 Attend a potion class at the secret School of Wizarding Alchemy, and enjoy a sweet and savoury afternoon tea paired with the potions you make.
 Age 8+.
-Cutter & Squidge (Soho), £49.50 (£39.50 kids), book ahead, until 2019
+Cutter & Squidge (Soho), £49.50 (£39.50 kids), book ahead, until December 2019

 FAMILY DAYS OUT: Bored of trudging round the same old museums and parks?
 Try one of these seven alternative family days out in London, featuring caves, windmills and more.
 Or visit a budget-friendly alternative to the big attractions.
-Take a look a our map of where you can see animals in London — whatever the weather.
+If your kids are a bit older, check out these ideas for days out with teenagers.
+Take a look at our map of where you can see animals in London — whatever the weather.

 WHERE TO EAT: Finding somewhere to eat out with kids can be tricky, but these child-friendly restaurants in London offer more options than just pizza and chips.
 The pub may seem like an inappropriate suggestion, but bear with us — we've rounded up the best family-friendly pubs in London.
 See if your local made the list.
 Alternatively, try out these restaurants where kids eat for free.